-As we begin, I suggest starting a Google doc or a note on your phone, or writing things down in a notebook, whatever works best for you (I recommend something you will see often and can easily update as thoughts come), so you will have everything in one place as we learn and build each week.
+As we begin, I suggest starting a Google doc or note on your phone or writing things down in a notebook – whatever works best for you.
+I recommend something you will see often and can easily update as thoughts come, so you will have everything in one place as we learn and build each week.
 Cool?
 Let’s dive in.

 As you continue to think about this throughout the week, dig a little deeper.
-Keep asking “why?” until you get to the core (I like to think of it as your core but call it whatever you like) of what really matters to you in life, what you dream about doing.
+Keep asking why until you get to the core of what really matters to you in life, what you dream about doing, your core values.
 And trust me, this isn’t just a self-reflection exercise.
-This core is going to help you make financial decisions down the road.
+This is going to help you make financial decisions down the road.
 We’ll get to plenty of numbers and details in time.

 By next Monday, I hope you’ve discovered the two or three elements at your core, the answer to why money is important to you.

-Let me give you a hypothetical example of what this process might look like:
+Let me give you a hypothetical example of what this progression might look like:

 - Monday/Tuesday: Money is important to me because I want flexibility.

 - Wednesday/Thursday: Why do I want this flexibility?
-I want to do what I want, when I want, to not feel confined to one thing.
+I want to do what I want when I want and to not feel confined to one thing.

 - Friday/Saturday: What is it that I want?
 I value time outside and want to be able to spend beautiful days in the outdoors (and not in an office) and also want to travel frequently.

 - Sunday/Monday: Why do I value these things?
 I feel better in all aspects of my life when I am active and spend time outside.
-I enjoy traveling because it allows me to spend time with the people I love and also learn from new people, places, and experiences…with the realization that I don’t have to leave the country to learn.
+I enjoy traveling because it allows me to spend time with the people I love and also learn from new people, places, and experiences.

 This person might then make a note as follows:

-- Make time for the people in my life that matter most to me (specifically, family and close friends).
+- Making time for the people in my life that matter most to me (specifically, my family and close friends).

-- Build up a savings which will allow me seize travel AND other opportunities that allow me to learn and grow.
+- Building up a savings account which will allow me to seize travel and other opportunities that allow me to learn and grow.

-As an example, I used to want a house and think I should begin looking to buy one because paying rent is such a waste, right?
+To share a personal example, I used to want a house and think I should begin looking to buy one because paying rent is such a waste, right?
 (Answer: It’s not.
 At least, not always – stay tuned for a future post.)
-But when I really thought about what I valued, what was at my core, a house had nothing to do with it.
-Our core helps us know how to spend and save our money.
+But when I really thought about what I valued, a house had nothing to do with it.
+Our core values help us know how to spend and save our money.